org-metaeffekt/metaeffekt-core/docs/artifact-inventory-worksheet.md

 * Matched CPEs - List of matched CPEs during vulnerability analysis step.
 The CPEs show a correlation with the given artifact version.
 * Vulnerability - List of matched vulnerabilities (CVEs).
 * Verified - Indicates that the artifact was identified to be part of concrete project.
 Deprecated.
-* Projects - List of paths the artifact in the project was identified.
+* Root Paths - List of paths where artifact is located.
 * WILDCARD-MATCH - The artifact matching process support wildcard version matching.
 This column indicated where a wildcard match was used.
 Deprecated

 Processing columns are intermediate columns that do not need to be maintained in a reference inventory.